novusap/execute-immediate-from/README.md

 Cannot perform operation.
 This session does not have a current database.
 Call 'USE DATABASE', or use a qualified name.
 ```

-## Approach 2 - Manually from the command line:
+## Approach 2 - Run manually from the command line:

 ![alt text](image.png)
 \****************************************************************************************/